vicbesson/Find-Cheapest-Store-Canada-MTG/README.md

 # Find-Cheapest-Store-Canada-MTG
-Python script to find cheapest store for each card in a list and give you back the set and link to the store.
+Python script to find the cheapest store for a card in a list.
+It returns the link to the store for the card with the cheapest price, including set.